 As I mentioned earlier, you'll not find a full book of estate activities at Lough Eske Castle Hotel.
 This is truly a place focused on rejuvenation and relaxation.
-For that, many people choose the award winning Spa Solis.
+For that, many people choose the award winning CARA Organic Beauty Spa.
 Built in the courtyard garden, the spa has a sense of peace surrounding it, a tranquil escape in an already calm environment.

 For Doug and I, relaxation was found wandering the castle grounds.
 We carefully navigated forest paths left muddy by recent rains to discover the castle's high cross.
 Closer to the lake we were thankful for the raised wooden walkway that kept us from sinking into boggy ground.

 Time seems to stand still at Lough Eske Castle.
-Though our two night stay ended all too quickly, the time we spent at the castle felt like it passed slowly, and as we left it almost felt like it had all been a wonderful, refreshing dream.
+Though my two night stays ended all too quickly, the time spent at the castle felt like it passed slowly, and as we left it almost felt like it had all been a wonderful, refreshing dream.

 Nearby Sites to Visit

 A few of our favorite day trips from Lough Eske Castle

 Spend a few hours in nearby Donegal town.
 Tour Donegal Castle and buy a few souvenirs in the wonderful shops on ‘the Diamond'.
 If you're after Donegal tweed be sure to visit Magee of Donegal.